roryharder/roryharder.github.io/index.md

 I am giving a talk on joint attention at the Pacific APA in early April 2021.

-I have several papers under review, and one in preparation on what's involved in demonstrative understanding.
+I have several papers under review, and some in preparation on the topics of demonstrative understanding and theory of mind.

 # Teaching